Mjej I Gnuni

-Between 515 and 516, several Hunnic tribes kept making incursions into Armenia.
-Mjej then decided to organize a counter-attack, where he managed to successfully repel them.
+Between 515 and 516, several Hunnic tribes made incursions into Armenia.
+Mjej then decided to organize a counterattack and successfully repelled them.
 As a reward, the Sassanian shah Kavadh I appointed him as the marzban of Armenia in 518.
-According to Samuel Anetsi: "after the patrician Vard Mamikonian, brother of Vahan, the Persian marzbans ruled Armenia for 11 years.
+According to the twelfth-century history Samuel Anetsi: "after the patrician Vard Mamikonian, brother of Vahan, the Persian marzbans ruled Armenia for 11 years.
 The government of Armenia then passed to Mjej of the Gnuni family, who held it for thirty years".
 During this period, Mjej maintained religious peace.
 In 527, he repelled other Hunnic invasions.
 In 548, he was succeeded by Gushnasp Bahram.